***Updated September 2019***

 Unusual reactions can occur with any vaccine or medication.
 It does not mean the vaccine or the medication is the problem, it means your body’s reaction is the issue.
 Just like tree pollen does not harm many people, we should not chop down trees due to severe allergic reactions.

-BONUS EXCUSE: I am too late.
+BONUS FLU SHOT EXCUSES: I am too late.
 I missed it.

 Nope.
 It takes about 2 weeks for the flu vaccine to become fully effective, and with the season extending into the spring, it is better to get it late than to never get it.